sunny-nanade/llm-cbf-navigation/README.md

 ## Contact

-For questions or issues, please open an issue on GitHub or contact [your email].
+For questions or issues, please open an issue on GitHub.

 ---